December 5, 2024

 print(f"Total quantity: {total_quantity}")

-Question 15: Write a Python program to sort a list in ascending or descending order.
+Question 15: Write a Python program to implement the insertion sort algorithm for a list.

 Answer: